asingh-divinisoft/Database-GUI-app/README.md

 -----
 * Username and password have be secured.
-* Program needs to be compiled or maybe encrpyted.
+* Program needs to be compiled or maybe encrypted.
 * List of requirements has to be made.